-Building on Romzek and Dubnick's research (1987), Bovens (2007) elaborates on five types of accountability based on different types of forums an actor must report to.
-He sees political accountability as built on a chain or set of principal-agent relationships, i.e. the voters delegate their sovereignty to popular representatives in elected bodies, who further delegate authority to the cabinet and the civil service.
+the voters delegate their sovereignty to popular representatives in elected bodies, who further delegate authority to the cabinet and the civil service.
 Their accountability then moves in the opposite direction, from the civil service to the cabinet/ministries, from the cabinet/government to parliament and from parliament to voters.
 In addition, political parties and the media can function as informal forums for political accountability.
 Thus political accountability can include accountability to the minister or the cabinet within the executive branch as well as to the parliament (Storting) and to the public at large (Mulgan 2003).
+This is mainly a vertical accountability relation in which the forum formally has power over the actor due to hierarchical relationships.
+Political accountability is a key feature in the chain of delegation implied by the "the primacy of politics" (Pollitt and Hupe 2011).
+In this paper we will distinguish between political accountability to central political bodies (ministerial responsibility) and to municipalities (local self-government).